rl-institut/open_plan/docs/view_components/energy_system_sector_selector.rst

 Energy sector selector
 ----------------------

 The user can choose which :ref:`energy-type-def` they would like to use in their energy system.
-This choice will impact which components of the energy system are available for example.
+This choice will impact which components of the energy system model are available.

 Attributes
 ^^^^^^^^^^